gbraad-redhat/machinefile/README.md

 Machinefile
 ===========

-A simple `Dockerfile`/`Containerfile` interpreter to set up the local machine
+A simple `Dockerfile`/`Containerfile` executor to set up the local machine

+## How It Works

+The Machinefile executor tool parses the Dockerfile and executes the commands on the host system.
+The tool is distributed as a pre-compiled binary for Linux (amd64 and arm64).

 ## Usage